Cozy Peach Kitchen

 Serve topped with fresh chopped parsley or chives and reserved caramelized onions.

 • Make extra caramelized onions!
 Because onions really shrink down when they're caramelized, I like to make them in bulk.
 This recipe requires two large yellow onions (yielding about ½ a cup), but you can easily double the recipe.
-I like to make my vegetarian mushroom Philly cheesesteaks when I make french onion dip because the recipe also uses caramelized onions.
+I like to make my vegetarian mushroom Philly cheesesteaks when I make French onion dip because the recipe also uses caramelized onions.

-• Silken tofu: Make sure to really drain the liquid off of the silken tofu to prevent the dip from becoming too thin.
+• Silken tofu: Make sure to drain the liquid off of the silken tofu to prevent the dip from becoming too thin.

 • Dip texture: If you prefer a chunkier dip you can dice half of the caramelized onions and fold them in after blending.

-I haven't tried freezing caramelized onion dip but I do think it should work.
+• Freezing: I haven't tried freezing caramelized onion dip but I do think it should work.
 It would need to thaw overnight in the fridge before using.
 Let us know down below if you try freezing it!

 More vegan appetizers

-• Loaded Sweet Potato Nachos with Cashew Queso
+Vegan Sweet Potato Nachos

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Side view of onion dip in bowl with three potato chips